Make Your Life Extraordinary

 If a student has difficulty in preparing for written examination, the effect of this is likely to be simply delayed completion—delayed completion does add to expenses—food and housing while being a student, for example—but this is much less than the costs of having to add more practice flights to the air training.

-While the above estimated costs, based on Transport Canada’s minimum requirement for a Private Pilot License (45 hours), remain possible, the average completion for full-time students is between 45 and 50 hours, and the average completion of part-time students is between 60 and 80 hours.
 In all cases, completion times are based on the flight time required for the pilot skills of students to meet Canadian flight test standards established in the Private Pilot Licence Flight Test Guide.
-The good news is that the varied training cost is typically a phenomenon associated with initial Private Pilot Licence training does not, generally speaking, apply to advanced pilot training—that is, the Commercial Pilot Licence, the Multi-engine Class Rating, the Group 1 (Multi-engine) Instrument Rating, and the Flight Instructor Rating.
+Generally speaking, apply to advanced pilot training—that is, the Commercial Pilot Licence, the Multi-engine Class Rating, the Group 1 (Multi-engine) Instrument Rating, and the Flight Instructor Rating.
 With advanced pilot training, costs become more stabilized and predictable.

 Important Considerations for International Students

 For International Students, our admissions process requires that you send a non-refundable $350 administrative fee, payable to Coastal Pacific Aviation, which will be used to fund administrative and courier costs, including the preparation and issue of the Letter of Acceptance.
-You will use Letter of Acceptance when you begin your applicaton for a Study Permit and Visa.
-All payments made by International students must be made by Wire Transfer—please contact Jing (Ashley) He, Coastal Pacific Aviation’s Accounting Officer via email to obtain detailed information on how to pay with Wired Transfer.
-For all sorts of additional information importance to International Students, please see the International Students’ Page of this website.
+You will use Letter of Acceptance when you begin your application for a Study Permit and Visa.
+For all sorts of additional information important to International Students, please see the International Students’ Page of this website.